juliusbroomfield/interview-prep/study-guide.md

     - The brute force involves checking every possible subarray and has a O(n ^ 3) runtime

-- Bit Manipulation: Techniques to manipulate individual bits in numbers; used to find single numbers in arrays, counting set bits, et
+- Bit Manipulation: Techniques to manipulate individual bits in numbers; used to find single numbers in arrays, counting set bits, etc

    - **Find Single Number in Array:**